Conveuropean logo

 Dublin Ireland

-A couple of years ago I was crossing a pedestrian bridge over the Liffey river and I was able to take with my mobile a nice picture of the sunset over the Custom House in Dublin
+A couple of years ago I was crossing a pedestrian bridge over the Liffey River and I was able to take with my mobile a nice picture of the sunset over the Custom House in Dublin

 Leenane, Co Galway, Ireland